-All current CANSA activities and events are postponed or suspended for now to ensure that we play our part in making sure we protect our communities.
-It’s best that we practise social distancing and have less physical interaction.
+All current CANSA activities and events are managed and implemented with strict COVID-19 safety guidelines and protocols to ensure that we play our part in making sure we protect our communities.

-CANSA will continue supporting patients virtually via our online support platforms, Toll Free Call Centre 0800 22 66 22 and our WhatsApp lines which are 072 197 9305 English and Afrikaans / 071 867 3530 Xhosa, Zulu, Sotho and Siswati.
-A list of staff on call during the nationwide lockdown will also be posted on the CANSA website.
+CANSA continues supporting patients virtually via our online support platforms, CANSA Help Desk which includes our toll free number 0800 22 66 22 and our WhatsApp lines which are 072 197 9305 English and Afrikaans / 071 867 3530 Xhosa, Zulu, Sotho and Siswati.

 Furthermore, CANSA may be contacted via our social media platforms: